Frank Hannon: Solo career and Frank Hannon Band

-Hannon formed the Frank Hannon Band with various musicians, including Robbie Furiosi, Joel Krueger, Billy Raney, and later Aaron Leigh and Cortney DeAugustine.
+Hannon formed the Frank Hannon Band with various musicians.
 The band performed at events like the Wounded Warriors Project benefit in 2010–2011 and released the album Six String Soldiers (2012), collaborating with artists like Dickey Betts and Pat Travers.
 Hannon also founded RedHawk Records to support his solo projects and mentor young artists.

 Other projects

 Hannon has collaborated with numerous artists, including Lynyrd Skynyrd, Def Leppard, Night Ranger, and Y&T, and performed with the Allman Family Revival tour alongside Devon Allman and Duane Betts.
 He hosts The FAR OUT!
 Podcast, launched in 2019, discussing music and his career.
 In 2020, Gibson created the Frank Hannon "Love Dove" signature acoustic guitar, inspired by the intro to Tesla's "Love Song."

 Musical style and equipment

 Hannon's guitar style blends blues, rock, and acoustic elements, drawing from influences like Peter Frampton, Michael Schenker, and Dickey Betts.
 He prioritizes melodic, song-driven solos over technical shredding, using minor pentatonic and blues scales.
 His gear includes Gibson guitars, notably a 1996 Cherry SG Standard, ES-335, Les Paul Goldtops, and a double-neck EDS-1275, as well as a Japanese Fender Telecaster for country-inspired tracks.
 Hannon uses modified Hiwatt Custom 100 amplifiers and effects like the ZVEX Octane3 fuzzbox, Boss Flanger, and VOX wah-wah.